Godones/jammdb/README.md

   * `x86_64-pc-windows-gnu`
   * `i686-pc-windows-gnu`

+## For no_std

+In order to run this project in the no_std environment, the crates that depend on std have been deleted, and some crates that do not depend on std have been added, such as `hashbrown` and `spin`. `File` and `mmap` are replaced by redefined interfaces.
+Users need to create types that implement these interfaces.
+The data structures in the project depend on these types for initialization.
+The defined interface is located in the `fs` module.
+For testing, a file that uses memory simulation and implements the above interface is added, located in `fs/memfile`.

 ## Examples

 Here are a couple of simple examples to get you started, but you should check out the docs for more details.